-In this case, the join has also been specified as Nullable, since not all users will have a matching record.
+In this case, the join has also been annotated as Nullable, since not all users will have a matching record.
+If it was not Nullable, calling getAdminInfo would throw a FetchNoneException if no matching PrivilegedUser record existed.

 7.3 One-to-many joins